 Arlene Stafford in the apple orchard, behind the Stafford house, 1964

-The Perth Fair was over for another year, and we had already been back to Glen Tay School for a week, catching up with our friends, and finding out what they’d done all summer.
-Mrs. Conboy had made the rounds in the classroom, and handed out the pale blue Hilroy notebooks, and packs of brand new Laurentian coloured pencils.
+The Perth Fair was over for another year, and we had already been back to class at Glen Tay School, catching up with our friends, and finding out what they’d done all summer.
+Our teacher, Mrs. Conboy, had made the rounds in the classroom, and handed out the Hilroy notebooks, and packs of brand new Laurentian coloured pencils.

 Glen Tay Public School, Bathurst Township (Tay Valley Township) Lanark County

-We were getting used to the long bus ride to school again, and rediscovered the fun of bouncing up and down in the back seat, and going over the ‘good’ bumps on Bowes’ sideroad.
-It was time once again to pick out a new book or two, from the monthly order form from Scholastic book club.
-Mrs. Conboy circulated around the classroom, checking off how many hot dogs we wanted for Wednesday’s Hot Dog Day, and if we would be ordering a half pint of milk for an extra ten cents, to wash it all down.
+We were getting used to the long bus ride to school again, and rediscovered the fun of bouncing up and down in the back seat, and going over the ‘good’ bumps on Bowes’ side-road.
+It was time once again to choose a new book or two, from the monthly Scholastic book club flyer.
+Mrs. Conboy made her way around the classroom, recording the numbers for Wednesday’s hot dog order for Hot Dog Day, and if we would be ordering a half pint of milk for an extra ten cents, to wash it all down.

 Mrs. Dencie (Tryon) Conboy, 1922-2013 (former teacher at Glen Tay Public School)